A new freestyle ski from Salomon will be released in the 2025 season.

 Just as a movement in freeskiing was created when many freeskiers, including Mike Douglas, JP Auclair, JF Cousson, and Vincent Dorion, wore Tenighty skis, it seems likely that DEPART 1.0 will create a new movement that is fitting for 2024

-Over the past 20 years, gear has become lighter, opportunities to ski deep into the mountains have increased, and the number of users interested in powder and backcountry has increased.
+Over the past 20 years, gear has become lighter, opportunities to ski deep in the mountains have increased, and the number of users who enjoy powder and backcountry skiing has also grown.

-Salomon has become a company that caters to a wider range of users and skiing styles than ever before, and now it is once again working with young users to propose new gear ideas and connect to the next generation.
+Salomon has become a brand that offers a wider range of users and skiing styles than ever before, but now, once again, they are working with younger users to propose innovative gear and connect to the next era.

 Limited quantities available at only 5 stores in Japan